tmtsmrsl/FoodInflationAndWageGrowth/README.md

 # FoodInflationAndWageGrowth
 Using SQL and R to analyze and visualize food inflation and wage growth in Indonesia from 2010 to 2021.
+The visualization result can be seen [here](food_price_4.gif).
+The tables in the MySQL server are created by importing the data from [National Food Commodites Price.csv](National Food Commodites Price.csv) and [National Minimum Wage.csv](National Minimum Wage.csv).
+The [images](images) used for the visualization are downloaded from [Freepik](https://www.freepik.com/).
+You can see the complete code by downloading this [notebook](food_inflation_and_wage_growth.nb.html) and opening it on your browser.